How can I tell if my current thermostat is low voltage?

 - High voltage (also called line voltage) systems

-Nest only works with low-voltage systems.
-Both millivolt and high voltage systems are relatively uncommon and are not compatible with Nest.
+The Nest Thermostat only works with low-voltage systems.
+Both millivolt and high voltage systems are relatively uncommon and are not compatible with the Nest Thermostat.

 Millivolt systems are typically wall heaters or floor heaters that don’t use electricity (for example, gas powered wall heaters).
 These systems use much less electricity than low voltage systems.
-If you install Nest on a millivolt system, Nest won’t be able to electrically detect the wires.
+If you install a Nest Thermostat on a millivolt system, the Nest Thermostat won’t be able to electrically detect the wires.
 During setup, some wires on the wiring screen will have red dots to indicate wiring errors.

 High voltage systems